Top things to do in Florence, Italy

 Walk the City Center (Piazza del Duomo, Piazza della Repubblica)

-One of our favourite thing to do when we travel is to wander around.
-The Piazza del Duomo is always teeming with life with restaurants, cafes, shops and the occasional opera singer busking for tips.
-Take a walk during the day but also come back at night.
+One of our favourite things to do when we travel is to wander around.
+The Piazza del Duomo is always teeming with life, with restaurants, cafes, shops, and the occasional opera singer busking for tips.
+Take a walk during the day, but also come back at night.
 It is a different vibe then.

 Walk the Ponte Vecchio Bridge